overviewer/Minecraft-Overviewer/README.txt

 ====
 * This program is memory intensive.
 Obviously if you have a 20000x10000 pixel image, it's going to take up quite a bit of room.
 This program may not work if you have a gigantic world.
+The program may crash, or even if the image is successfully generated, your image viewer may crash or refuse to display it.
-I am working on a solution to this, possibly splitting up the final image so it's not as big.
-Even if the image is successfully generated, my image viewer has quite some trouble showing it.
+  I am working on a solution to this involving a google maps like interface where the world is split up into tiles.

 * Some types of block are not rendered correctly yet.
 This includes torches, mushrooms, flowers, and anything that is not a traditional "block".
-They are still rendered, but look funny.
+Some are still rendered, but look funny.
+Others are not rendered at all currently.

 * Water transparency is not working yet.
 I'm trying to come up with a good solution, but I think it has to do with the image blending algorithm in the